top of page

 Retention Periods:

-• Contact information: Kept for the duration of choir membership.
+• Contact information: Kept for the duration of choir membership and deleted within 3 months of membership ending.

-• Medical information: Kept for the duration of participation in choir activities and deleted afterward.
+• Medical information: Kept for the duration of participation in choir activities and deleted within 3 months of membership ending.

 Breach Notification